Froe: Overview

 Froes are used in combination with mallets to split timber, to make planks, wooden shingles, or kindling; they are safer and more accurate to use than hatchets or splitting mauls because the blade is not swung.

 The origin of the word froe is not clear, and some references find it spelled frow.
 One possibility of its roots can be found in the Old English word fro, which meant "away" (as in the phrase "to and fro"), which was the direction one hammered the froe to split the wood.

 Froes are similar in general form to axes, in that a froe is an L-shaped assembly of a blade head (typically steel) set at a right angle to a handle called a haft (traditionally wood).
 A froe can be thought of as an axe which is sharpened along the top of a long, narrow, rectangular head, instead of (as the axe is) at the end of a broad curved head.
 Some froes are made of a single piece of metal with no perpendicular haft.
 Instead, the handle is the unbeveled end of the blade which extends directly from the blade.
 These froes must be hammered through the entire piece of wood, as their lack of vertical haft makes it extremely difficult to lever the wood apart.

 A given froe can split a piece of wood no wider in its narrowest dimension than the length of the froe's blade; that is, when you place the froe, it must cross the surface of the wood completely.

-A froe is also unlike an axe or maul in that the froe can be placed exactly where the user would like the split to begin.
+A froe is also unlike an axe or maul and can be placed exactly where the user would like the split to begin.
 With the exception of users with expert aim, axes and mauls cannot.
 This technique can be used with enough precision that regularity of measurements can be kept when cutting shingles, ground stakes, or even small rails or planks.
 Another use is to rive pieces of wood to be used for steam bending, as this wood follows the grain and is less prone to breakage.